RiahiFedi/python-dash-stacking/README.md

 In addition to creating models, scikit-learn is used to generate the datasets you see, as well as the data needed for the metrics plots.

-### What is an SVM?
-An SVM is a popular Machine Learning model used in many different fields.
-You can find an [excellent guide to how to use SVMs here](https://www.csie.ntu.edu.tw/~cjlin/papers/guide/guide.pdf).

 ## Built With
 * [Dash](https://dash.plot.ly/) - Main server and interactive components